 Development and Communications Manager

-Kathy Mulvaney took a circuitous route to Food Link via history museums.
-After working over 25 years in museums and non-profit organizations, including the United States Holocaust Memorial Museum in DC, the National Endowment for the Humanities, and most recently the Old State House Museum in Boston, Kathy decided to pivot to use her years of non-profit project management and development work to directly help people and the planet.
-Working at Food Link allows Kathy to continue her life-long commitment to serving the community by connecting those in need with available resources.
-Kathy has received degrees in Historic Preservation, American Studies, and History Museum Studies.
+Kathy took a circuitous route to Food Link via history museums.
+After working over 25 years in museums and non-profit organizations, including the United States Holocaust Memorial Museum in DC and the National Endowment for the Humanities, Kathy pivoted to use her years of non-profit project management and development experience to directly help people and the planet.
+Working at Food Link allows her to continue her commitment to serving the community by connecting those in need with available resources.
+Kathy has degrees in Historic Preservation, American Studies, and History Museum Studies.

 Administrative and Development Coordinator

 Main Phone Number: 781-819-4225